WonkySpecs/ddnimlib/plan.md

  - DONE animation
  - particles
  - gui
- - basic types, or are there enough in stdlib?
+ - DONEish basic types, or are there enough in stdlib?
    - points
    - vectors
- - camera
+ - DONEish camera

 maybe core
  - collision